-verbose (Optional).
+(Optional).
 A logical.
 Default is TRUE.
-Should progress messages be catted import_usearch_uc
+Should progresss messages be catted verbose to standard out?

 Because UPARSE is an external (non-R) application, there is no direct way to continuously check that these suggested arguments and file formats will remain in their current state.
 If there is a problem, please verify your version of usearch, create a small reproducible example of the problem, and post it as an issue on the phyloseq issues tracker.